 The rest of the seated passengers had all dozed off.
 Even the rowdy kids were quietly sleeping in their mothers’ arms.
 The strap hangers struggled to keep their eyes open for fear of losing their balance.
 It was almost midnight and uncle could feel an icy gust of wind force its way through the half open bus door.
 All the windows were tightly shut and yet the cold outside seemed to seep in through the narrowest gaps below the window panes.
 The bus sped across the deserted National Highway.
 The night had by now turned bone-chilling and uncle’s teeth chattered as he struggled to breathe.
 He pulled both ends of his blazer tighter round himself.
 Nothing happened.
 Having no other alternative, he held up his arms and crossed them over his chest.
 His felt his legs freeze as his fingers went numb.

-Unable to bear the cold anymore, he gently attached himself to the eccentric sleeping man to his left and felt the warmth of the thick blanket even as its smell made him dizzy.
+Unable to bear the cold anymore, he gently attached himself to the sleeping eccentric man to his left and felt the warmth of the thick blanket even as its smell made him nauseous.
 The portion of the blanket covering the man’s face had slightly come off to reveal his countenance as he slept reclining his head against the bus window for support.
 The man’s head jerked a little and the tainted glass window quivered noisily with every bump.
 Uncle was careful not to awaken the queer fellow whose face, uncle observed, had a network of wrinkles.
 His darkened skin, heavily tanned from labouring in the hot sun, was an indication of decades-long toil and sweat.
 Uncle looked away but didn’t budge an inch.
 He found a loose end of the blanket and gently pulled it over his freezing thighs.
 It felt good.
 It felt really good.
 He let go of his shame and aversion and pulled the end a little further and soon, had managed to cover the left portion of his body with the other half of the blanket.
 The warmth brought profound relief and soon he drifted off to sleep.

 Uncle wasn’t aware of how long he had slept but when he opened his groggy eyes, heavy from the previous night’s ordeal, it was half past five in the morning already and the bus had halted somewhere.
-Delhi was an hour away now.
-Most of the passengers had already left and some had briefly got down to have tea at a roadside stall, rubbing their palms vigorously, to keep from freezing.
+New Delhi was an hour away now.
+Most of the passengers had already left and some had briefly got down to have tea at a roadside stall, rubbing their palms vigorously to keep from freezing.
 The sun wasn’t out yet and thick fog had shrouded the adjacent areas, reducing visibility.

 Just then, the bus conductor boarded the bus, smoking a locally made cigarette.